 correspondence to his wife.

 WYSOR, RUFUS J. (1885-1967).
 PAPERS, 1889, 1904-1905.
 VPI graduate of 1906 with a degree in Chemistry, Wysor was also an officer in several clubs and Captain of Company E while a student.
 Later held a series of executive positions in United States steel companies and served as overseas and national consultant.
 Collection includes two letters from his father, Henry C., written in 1889 and 1904, and two forms from the VPI Military Department, dated 1905 and signed by Rufus J. Wysor.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1968-008.

 WYTHE COUNTY, OFFICE OF SUBSISTENCE.
 ORDER, 1864.
 0.1 cu. ft.
 Collection contains one Confederate subsistence order for Joseph Ferdinand Kent, Commander of the Wythe County Home Guards.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-107.

 [WYTHE COUNTY, VIRGINIA, LEDGER, 1870-80].
 0.1 cu. ft.
 Labor expense and

 reimbursement record for an unknown business in Wythe County.
-Ms88-028.
+Ms1988-028.

 WYTHE COUNTY, VIRGINIA.
 SOLDIER BENEFIT RECEIPTS, 1863.
 0.1 cu. ft.
 Collection contains four receipts from Wythe County [Virginia] Court for funds paid to the families of 3 soldiers: William Ayers, Andrew Aker, and Wiliam Landers.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-028.